 The “water on” parts were very short.
 Every since then I take rather long hot showers and only turn the water off at the end.

 When we weren’t working on our computer system we had the freedom to explore the ship, including the fire control rooms where the 16 inch guns were fired using targeting numbers generated by the new computer system we had just installed.
-The actual firing trigger devices looked to me like an “arcade game” with “pistol grip” for each gun with a trigger that the operator would squeeze when the correct numbers from our system would show.
+The actual firing trigger devices looked to me like an “arcade game” with 3 groups of 3 “pistol grips” one for each gun with a trigger that the operator would squeeze like a pistol when the correct numbers from our system would show.

 I loved roaming the ship, but was a little surprised at how easily it seemed that a person could fall overboard, there wasn’t much between you and the swiftly passing deep blue sea, very close below.
 Some of the sailors told us that it actually happened a few days earlier.
 They didn’t say whether the unlucky sailor was recovered or not.

-After about 6 days we had to refuel a “smallish” but fast destroyer that had accompanied us this far.
+After about 6 days we had to refuel the “smallish” but fast destroyer that had accompanied us this far.
 The destroyer would then turn around and go back to Pearl Harbor.

 This process required the ships to line up close to each other and be almost “dead in the water”, while fuel lines were placed across from one ship to the other.
-While this was going on, an aircraft was spotted low and fast approaching.
+While this was going on, an aircraft was spotted low and coming in fast.
 As it got closer I caught a glimpse of Captain Snyder of the New Jersey, and he was furious.
-The plane was a Russian Bear bomber it had “snuck up” on us and it was almost over head.
-We were literally “sitting ducks” with fuel lines draped across both ships.
+The plane was a Russian Bear bomber, it had “snuck up” on us and it was almost over head.
+We were literally “sitting ducks” with fuel lines draped across both ships which were almost stationary.
 At the height of the Cold War and with relations with Russia over Vietnam being very tenuous, we didn’t know what was going to happen.

 That was when it occurred to me that being an instant Navy Lieutenant might not be so cool right then.
 I also thought it was ironic that I could be at ground zero of the start of World War Three when I was just a humble computer programmer that wasn’t drafted because of my “supporting the war effort” occupation.